mycolorway/vest/templates/README.md

 # <%= projectName %>
-A miniprogram project based on vest.
+A wechat miniprogram project based on vest.